-EU to ban individuals connected to chemical weapons
+EU agrees hair-trigger sanctions on chemical weapons

 EU bans and freezes were in the past imposed via country-specific sanctions, such as those on Russia over its war on Ukraine or those on Syria over regime slaughter of civilians.

-Such measures were agreed at the level of EU leaders or ministers, which often prompted objections on political or geopolitical grounds, shielding culprits from action.
+Such measures were agreed at the level of EU leaders or ministers, which often prompted objections on political or geopolitical grounds, shielding some culprits from action.

 But names are to be added to the chemical weapons blacklist by ordinary EU diplomats in a so-called 'EU Council working group', an EU source said.